 Be mindful about the time you have in the classroom by planning before the first day.

-This back to school guide offers a wealth of helpful ideas to encourage you to get prepared and stay focused.
-It includes blog posts, an email course, children’s book suggestions, and classroom resources to help you start in the right direction on day 1.
+This back-to-school guide offers a wealth of helpful ideas to encourage you to prepare and stay focused.
+Among the resources included are blog posts, an email course, children’s book suggestions, and classroom resources to help you start in the right direction on day 1.

 These engaging classroom ideas and resources will support you as you begin to teach a new group of children.

 Back to School Articles with Tons of Tips

 The articles below include ideas for the first week of school, setting up the classroom, and getting the organization in place.
 You will find tips on managing a class effectively, as well as developing a child’s social and emotional skills, and more.
 They include many helpful strategies, lesson ideas, and teaching tips to help you get set up before school and on your way that first month.

 Many of the back to school articles below include FREE resources you can print and use in the classroom.
 Click on any of the images below to read.